Australia pays $3.7 M to help news agency though pandemic

 The funding announced Friday is a one-off grant under the Public Interest News Gathering Program, which began in May to help media organizations maintain public interest journalism in regional areas during the pandemic.

 The government has now invested AU$55 million ($40 million) through the program into AAP as well as 107 regional publishers and broadcasters.
-But scores of rural newspaper have shut their doors.
+But scores of rural newspapers have shut their doors.

 Details of the AAP agreement will be published within three weeks of the deal being executed.